beachfront/beachfront-io-android-sdk/README.md

 # Beachfront Android SDK usage guide

 ## Overview
-This document details the process of integrating the Beachfront Android A SDK with your Android application.
+This document details the process of integrating the Beachfront AD SDK with your Android application.

 ## Requirements